Anujkrsh/MovieTest/README.md

 From both websites i.e. Wikipedia and IMdb, compares the data and validates whether the data on both the websites matches or not.

 Pre-requisites-
-TestNG plugin
+TestNG plugin,
-Cucumber plugin
+Cucumber plugin,
-Selenium
+Selenium,
-Maven
+Maven,
 IDE

 Some working Snapshots-